 This study attempts to understand why financial covenants in corporate loan contracts are amended.
 The option to adjust a loan agreement as contracting parties learn new information allows lenders and borrowers to (partially) dynamically complete the inherently incomplete debt contract.
 I show that contracting efficiency, and thus incentives to amend, are more significant for companies with less precise contractible information, more important non-contractible information, and when amending the contract in advance is considerably cheaper than resolving control rights misallocation ex post.
-In the U.S., the first and the last explanations seem true.
+In the U.S., the first and the last explanations appear to be most supported by the data.

-The paper is only one of the first steps toward sufficiently understanding why and how corporations and their investors change the contracts regulating their relationship.
-Many dimensions of contract renegotiations remain completely opaque or understudied.
+My paper advances the literature's understanding of why and how corporations and their investors change the contracts regulating their relationship.
+Many dimensions of contract renegotiations remain understudied.
 For example, in this paper, I treat companies' information systems as fixed, while in reality, they are not static.
 Properties of firms' hard and soft information and contracting parties' learning what this information represents evolve over the life of the lender-borrower relationship, which can potentially affect contract structure.

-A broader limitation of my framework is its focus solely on financial covenants.
-Even though financial covenants are the most common feature that gets amended, this is not the only term determining control rights, 16 nor are control rights the sole dimension that loan contracts regulate.
+Another limitation of my framework is its sole focus on financial covenants.
+Even though financial covenants are the most common feature that gets amended, this is not the only term determining control rights, 17 nor are control rights the sole dimension that loan contracts regulate.
 Other features are also not static and get amended before contracts mature (Roberts (2015)).
 Studying why these are changed and why sometimes the parties amend multiple features at a time can uncover new trade-offs that lenders and borrowers face.

-Overall, corporate loan contract amendments are an intriguing phenomenon inviting a lot of future research.
+Overall, corporate loan contract amendments are an intriguing phenomenon that invites a lot of future research.

-16Control rights in loan agreements can be regulated by other "action" covenants, such as negative pledge clauses or payout covenants, cov-lite financial covenants (Bräuning et al. (2022)), sweep provisions, collateral, and other terms.
+17Control rights in loan agreements can be regulated by other "action" covenants, such as negative pledge clauses or payout covenants, cov-lite financial covenants (Bräuning et al. (2022)), sweep provisions, collateral, and other terms.